-- Vacations and Sick Leave
+Vacations and Sick Leave

-1. Normal breaks con Normal breaks consistent with the UNC Charlotte academic calendar can be expected while students are in their first five semesters. - 2.
-Beginning with the Spring II semester students will follow the clinical schedule. - During the four clinical residencies one month of vacation will be assigned; two weeks 3. around Christmas and one week at the beginning and one week at the end of the summer - No terminal vacations will be granted.
-4. - 5.
+- 1. Normal breaks consistent with the UNC Charlotte academic calendar can be expected while students are in their first five semesters. - 2.
+Beginning with the Spring II semester students will follow the clinical schedule. - 3.
+During the four clinical residencies one month of vacation will be assigned; two weeks around Christmas and one week at the beginning and one week at the end of the summer semester. - 4.
+No terminal vacations will be granted. - 5.
 Educational days for AANA, NCANA, or District Meetings may be granted at the discretion of the Program Director.